richard-jones/magnificent-octopus/octopus/modules/es/README.md

 ```

 Note that the "configured_endpoint" is one of the autocomplete endpoints specified in **settings.py**.

+When you are building your **format** function, remember that the values in the results will be keyed as per the AUTOCOMPLETE_COMPOUND server configuration.
+So if you are querying for the field "title", it will be available in "result.title".

 If you want to call the autocomplete without binding to an input form, as above, you can go directly to the query method: